grzeimann/Panacea/docs/joss/readiness.md

 - Automated tests that exercise major functionality
   - Status: IN PROGRESS
   - Where: tests/
-  - Notes: Synthetic sample dataset available (tests/fixtures/sample_data.py); 12 tests pass locally as of 2026-01-12.
-Added CLI help and pipeline smoke tests (tests/test_cli_smoke.py, tests/test_pipeline_smoke.py).
-Expand coverage to core calibration utilities.
+  - Notes: Synthetic sample dataset available (tests/fixtures/sample_data.py).
+Tests cover core calibration utilities, parsers, packaged resources, and environment/data-presence checks.
+Suite runs under CI with coverage; continue expanding end-to-end pipeline tests.

 - Continuous integration (CI) running tests
-  - Status: IN PROGRESS
+  - Status: DONE
-  - Notes: GitHub Actions workflow at .github/workflows/python-tests.yml now runs ruff linting (ruff check .) and pytest on Python 3.10/3.11.
-Consider adding coverage reporting next.
+  - Notes: GitHub Actions workflow (.github/workflows/python-tests.yml) runs Ruff lint (pinned 0.14.x) and the test suite under coverage.py on Python 3.11.
+Coverage XML is generated and uploaded as an artifact.
+A separate workflow checks external links with Lychee, and MkDocs deploys the brochure site to GitHub Pages on docs changes.

+  - Canonical local commands: For exact, copy‑paste steps to create a clean environment and run lint/tests/coverage, see README.md sections “Reproducible dev environment and test commands” and “Run CI checks locally (pre‑commit + Makefile)”.
+This readiness page summarizes and links only.

 ### What are “linting” and “coverage reporting”?
 - Linting: Automated checks that look for common mistakes, inconsistencies, and style issues in code (e.g., unused imports, undefined names, dead code, formatting).
 Linters catch problems early and keep the codebase readable and consistent.
 In this project we use ruff for fast linting.
 Typical local command: `ruff check .`.